Sometimes you need it, sometimes you don't. At first glance, and even at the fourth glance, it seems confusing.

 If there is a dot at the end of a name in a resource record or directive, the name is qualified and if it contains the whole name including the host then it is a Fully Qualified Domain Name - FQDN.
 In this case the name as it appears in the RR is used unchanged.

 If there is NO dot at the end of the name (a.k.a. label(s) in DNS jargon), the name is unqualified and DNS software adds the value of the last or only $ORIGIN directive.
+Unqualified names can appear on left-hand names, right-hand names or both.
 In the absence of an $ORIGIN directive the zone name from the named.conf file for this zone is used to synthesize an $ORIGIN directive.
 The fragment below illustrates this using A records and CNAME records.

 ; zone file fragment for example.com ; the named.conf file contains 'zone "example.com"' ; there is no $ORIGIN statement and therefore one is synthesized ; name in the line below is expanded to joe.example.com. joe IN A 192.168.254.3 ; line below - www.example.com. aliased to joe.example.com. www IN CNAME joe ; next line is functionally the same as line above www.example.com.
 IN CNAME joe.example.com. ; and so is this line www IN CNAME joe.example.com. ; the name in this record defaults to example.com ; assuming it was placed at the zone apex IN A 192.168.254.3 ; and could have been written as example.com.
 IN A 192.168.254.3 ; OR @ IN A 192.168.254.3

-With explicit $ORIGIN statement: In general we always suggest that you use an $ORIGIN directive in every zone file because it makes understanding the effects of the above substitution rule much simpler to understand.
+With explicit $ORIGIN statement: In general, we always suggest that you use an $ORIGIN directive in every zone file because it makes understanding the effects of the above substitution rule much simpler.
 Here are the same examples as above but with an explicit $ORIGIN directive in the zone file.

 ; zone file fragment for example.com $ORIGIN example.com. .... ; name in the line below is expanded to joe.example.com. by adding $ORIGIN joe IN A 192.168.254.3 ; line below - www.example.com. aliased to joe.example.com. www IN CNAME joe ; next line is functionally the same as line above www.example.com.
 IN CNAME joe.example.com. ; and so is this line www IN CNAME joe.example.com. ; the name in this is record defaults to example.com ; assuming it was placed at the zone apex IN A 192.168.254.3 ; and could have been written as example.com.
 IN A 192.168.254.3 ; OR @ IN A 192.168.254.3